mesos/kafka/README.md

 * scaling the cluster up and down with automatic, programmatic and manual options.

-* smart partition assignmnet via constraints visa vi roles, resources and attributes.
+* smart partition assignment via constraints visa vi roles, resources and attributes.